 On December 6, 2001, a class action complaint for violations of U.S. federal securities laws was filed in the United States District Court for the Southern District of New York against the Company, four officers individually and the three investment banking firms who served as representatives of the underwriters in connection with the Company's initial public offering of common stock.
 The Consolidated Amended Complaint alleges that the registration statement and prospectus for the Company's initial public offering did not disclose that (1) the underwriters solicited and received additional, excessive and undisclosed commissions from certain investors, and (2) the underwriters had agreed to allocate shares of the offering in exchange for a commitment from the customers to purchase additional shares in the aftermarket at pre-determined higher prices.
 The Complaint alleges violations of the Securities Act of 1933 and the Securities Exchange Act of 1934.
 The action seeks damages in an unspecified amount and is being coordinated with approximately 300 other nearly identical actions filed against other companies.
 A court order dated October 9, 2002 dismissed without prejudice the four officers of the Company who had been named individually.
-Plaintiffs selected six "focus" cases, which do not include the Company, which are intended to serve as test cases.
-The Court indicated that its decisions in the six focus cases are intended to provide strong guidance for the parties in the remaining cases.
+On December 5, 2006, the Second Circuit vacated a decision by the District Court granting class certification in six of the coordinated cases, which are intended to serve as test, or "focus" cases.
+The plaintiffs selected these six cases, which do not include the Company.
+On April 6, 2007, the Second Circuit denied a petition for rehearing filed by the plaintiffs, but noted that the plaintiffs could ask the District Court to certify more narrow classes than those that were rejected.